-You see it everywhere you go.
-When you scroll through your favorite social platform, turn on the TV, or read...
+Why is content marketing important in 2020?
+You see content everywhere you go.
+When you scroll through your favorite social...

 Ready to tackle inbound marketing?
 Great!
 Here’s your first lesson: content is king.
 Whether you want to drive leads to your landing pages and forms, convert your audience, or build brand awareness, you’re going to need strong content to achieve your goals.
 Lucky for you, we’re pretty well versed in website messaging and creation, so if you’re here to learn, get ready, we’re going to teach you everything we know.